 The Great Fire of Notre-Dame cathedral

-The great fire of Notre-Dame occurred on the 15th April 2019.
+The great fire of Notre-Dame occurred on the 15th of April 2019.

-Just before 6.20pm (Paris time), a fire alarm was triggered in the roof.
+Just before 6.20 pm (Paris time), a fire alarm was triggered on the roof.
 The official report related that a guard went to the wrong place of the attic where there was no fire.
-About fifteen minutes later, the guards discovered the fire beneath the roof of the cathedral and firefighters arrived around 7pm.
+About fifteen minutes later, the guards discovered the fire beneath the roof of the cathedral and firefighters arrived around 7 pm.

 The whole island of Ile de la Cité was evacuated by the police while white smoke rose from the roof.

 More than 400 firefighters worked to keep the fire under control unsuccessfully.